I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-yeah and I would just like I would just like he would I I if he won a tournament I would like get on a plane and just like be there when they paid him I would just like hand out and just like you just gotta know but you also have to be like kind of like understanding that this guy needs to live his life and how also have some money to but you know he was a guy who who at the time owned a piece of full tilt so they had all this individual all this imaginary money that they thought they were all gonna be so rich and so he didn't really worry you know you didn't really worry about getting paid because he thought eventually they'd get paid by full tilt poker but then full tilt poker got shut down so all these guys yeah anyways yeah that's what you do you just be annoying
+Yeah.
+If he won a tournament, I'd get on a plane and be there when they paid him.
+I'd just hang out—I mean, *you just gotta know.* But you also have to be kind of understanding that this guy needs to live his life and also have some money.
+He was a guy who, at the time, owned a piece of **Full Tilt Poker**, so they had all this imaginary money and thought they were going to be so rich.
+He didn't really worry about getting paid because he thought eventually they'd get paid by Full Tilt Poker.
+Then Full Tilt Poker got shut down, so... all these guys— Anyways, yeah.
+That's what you do: you just be annoying.

 Shaan Puri